 Light Filter Level: Blocks most light

-Why We Love It: Thicker fabrics feel more formal and polished; they also block out noise, heat + cold.
+Why We Love It: Velvet curtains feel plush and polished; they also help block cold, heat and light and dampen noise.

 Light Filter Level: Blocks light completely

-Style Tip: A must-have for light-sensitive sleepers, blackouts are also great for baby rooms or bedrooms.SHOP BLACKOUT CURTAINS >
+Style Tip: A must-have for light-sensitive sleepers, blackouts are also great for nurseries and media rooms.Shop Blackout Curtains

-All our window rods come with mounting hardware and are available in 2 adjustable lengths to fit a variety of window sizes.
+All our curtain rods come with mounting hardware and are available in 2-3 adjustable lengths to fit most standard window sizes.